April 5th, Year B-395.

 Chell brandished her bow, forming an arrow of solidified wind and aiming it at Skell on my left.
 On my right, Vincent unsheathed a new weapon- a large, white claymore- and brandished it in Lamass’ direction.
 My father held his hands out toward Cyria, still attempting to make peace.
-The Terras- Orcus and Hades- were nowhere to be seen, and Sokudo was standing at my side, fists raised, body crackling with electricity as he prepared for the first attack.
+The Terras- Orcus and Hades- were nowhere to be seen, and Sokudo was standing behind me, fists raised, body crackling with electricity as he prepared for the first attack.

 “A numbers advantage doesn’t matter.”
 Cyria boasted, “You’re fighting against gods.
 Five mortals against three beings beyond your power, beyond your comprehension.
 Such rudimentary thinking will not help you here.”